NCAR/HPCinstall/README.md

 HPCI_MOD_PREREQ    # module prerequisite
 ```

 These environmental variables should be used by the install script.
+Depending on how `hpcinstall`
+has been installed, these environmental variables can use the loaded modules (e.g. compiler)
+to build the appropriate directory structure, e.g. for where to install the software
+or where to create the modules.
+This can happen only if `HPCInstall` knows about the loaded
+modules, i.e. if they are loaded via a directive and not in the body of the script.

 ## Putting everything together

-And here is an example install script using directives and environmental variables:
+And here is an example install script using directives and environmental variables, similar to
+the `build-mycode-example` present in the repository.
+It can have any name.
+Only `bash`
+scripts are officially supported, and the recommended way to use anything non-bash is
+to have it in a [here  document](https://en.wikipedia.org/wiki/Here_document) or in a
+separate file, and invoke it from bash, as opposed to have a shebang for anything non-bash.

 ```
 #!/bin/bash